Models, Tools, and Databases for Land and Waste Management Research

 - Provide data for performing bounding assessments of risks for locations where limited or no bioaccumulation are available,

-- Permit inquiry into underlying relationships and dependences of BSAFs upon ecosystem conditions and parameters, and
+- Permit inquiry into underlying relationships and dependencies of BSAFs upon ecosystem conditions and parameters, and

-- Allow comparison of PCB, PCDD, and PCDF residues to residue-effects data download from PCBRes.
+- Allow comparison of PCB, PCDD, and PCDF residues to residue-effects data download from PCB Residue Effects Database

 - The Leaching Environmental Assessment Framework (LEAF) Exit